-- node (int) Index of the node of interest. - mode (string, optional (default: "all")) Type of neighbours that will be returned: "all" returns all the neighbours regardless of directionality, "in" returns the in-neighbours (also called predecessors) and "out" retruns the out-neighbours (or successors).
+• node (int) - Index of the node of interest.

-Returns neighbours (tuple) - The neighbours of node.
+• mode (string, optional (default: "all")) - Type of neighbours that will be returned: "all" returns all the neighbours regardless of directionality, "in" returns the in-neighbours (also called predecessors) and "out" retruns the out-neighbours (or successors).

-new_edge (source, target, attributes=None, ignore=False)
+Returns neighbours (set) - The neighbours of node.

-Adding a connection to the graph, with optional properties.
+new_edge (source, target, attributes=None, ignore=False, self_loop=False) Adding a connection to the graph, with optional properties.